mueschel/OsmDestinationSigns/README.md

 The example directory contains a Leaflet map page with markers for interesting points.
 It needs an additional library to load data from Overpass (leaflet-layerjson.js) which can be found here: https://github.com/stefanocudini/leaflet-layerJSON and leaflet-permalink.js which can be found here: https://github.com/shramov/leaflet-plugins/

+API
+---
+A simple API is available to retrieve information from a given sign:

+`code/generate.pl?nodeid=123456789&namedroutes&fromarrow&format=json`

+It is required to give an ID of a node that is member of destination_sign relations as `nodeid=` .
+Optional arguments are:

+* namedroutes - include the names for names of routes
+* fromarrow - take 'from' information into account and add arrows showing the actual direction of arrows on signs
+* format=json - to get all information in plain JSON, not as HTML rendering (default)

 License
 ---
 This tool is available under cc-by-sa 3.0 https://creativecommons.org/licenses/by-sa/3.0/ The code is distributed as-is without any guarantee whatsoever.